psnilesh/almanack/_posts/2022-11-30-coroutines-exception-handling.md

 </code>
 </pre>

-Above program will show that siblings job1 and job2 was cancelled when a child co-routine failed to handle an exception (or in this case, deliberately threw one).
+Above program will show that siblings job1 and job2 was cancelled when a child coroutine failed to handle an exception (or in this case, deliberately threw one).

 ### Point 5) Use a Supervisor job to prevent auto cacellation of coroutine parent and siblings
 So far we've seen coroutines cancelling everything when an Exception is left unhandled.
 There are use-cases where this isn't acceptable.
 To prevent a coroutine from propagating its error to parent and thus triggering a chain cancellation, create coroutine scopes with `SupervisorJob`.
 Coroutines launched as the **immediate** child of `SupervisorJob` do not propagate exceptions to their parents.
-In fact, none of its ancestors or siblings are even aware that it has failed.
+In fact, none of their ancestors or siblings are even aware that they have failed.
 This is demonstrated by the program below.

 <pre>
 <code class='kotlin-playground'>